Skip to Content

 When is the best time to walk the Camino will depend on several factors.
 I walked the Portuguese Camino from Porto in May, June, and July.
 For me even in July on the Central Route, it wasn’t extremely hot.
 I’d say from the weather point of view the spring/summer months between May and mid-October are the best time for walking.

-It’s better not to walk the Coastal or the Litoral Way in July and August if you want to stay in private rooms because most places by the sea are fully-booked and the accommodation prices increase a lot during these peak months.
+It’s better not to walk the Coastal or the Litoral Way in July and August if you want to stay in private rooms because most places by the sea are fully booked and the accommodation prices increase a lot during these peak months.
 If you’re planning on staying in albergues it shouldn’t be a problem.
 It might even be easier to find a dorm bed in July and August than in May and September.

 One of the streets in the old town of Vila do Conde, Portugal